handshake-org/HIPs/HIP-XXXX.md

 For Handshake to power the internet and be a viable replacement for certificate authorities, billions of devices need to either rely on light clients or run their own full nodes.
 However, there’s a limited number of public full nodes.
 Clients need to be connected to full nodes at all times in order to browse the internet occupying a limited number of inbound connections.
 Such a model is unlikely to be sustainable.
 Handshake would need a huge number of public full nodes just to secure top level domains.
-It may seem that traditional clients use the P2P model but in reality, they use an ineffeicent client-server architecture disguised as a P2P model since clients do not contribute resources to the network and rely completly on full nodes with a reachable public ip address.
+It may seem that traditional clients use the P2P model but in reality, they use an inefficient client-server architecture disguised as a P2P model since clients do not contribute resources to the network and rely completely on full nodes with a reachable public ip address.

 Traditional light clients do not protect users’ privacy.
 First, name lookups are leaked to full nodes through `getproof` requests.
 Light clients generally rely on recursive resolvers that are in theory decentralized but